 - Lung aspiration or tracheal wash if pneumonia is suspected.
 This then enables the veterinarian to obtain samples for culture and sensitivity to determine the causative agent and prescribe the best medication.

-Most importantly, treat the underlying cause as well as relieving symptoms.
+Most importantly, treat the underlying cause as well as relieve symptoms.
 Most cyanotic cats are very sick and will need to be placed in an oxygen tent until he is more stable.

 - Foreign objects, blockages, tracheal or laryngeal collapse – Surgery.

-- Paracetamol toxicity-N-acetylcysteine (NAC) is a medication which assists in the detoxification of the drug.
+- Paracetamol toxicity – N-acetylcysteine (NAC) is a medication that assists in the detoxification of the drug.
 Vitamin C can also be of help.